Fish and Wildlife Service, Interior.

 Under the California Environmental Quality Act (CEQA) (Public Resources Code §§ 21000-21177), full disclosure of the potential environmental impacts of proposed projects is required.
 The public agency with primary authority or jurisdiction over the project is designated as the lead agency and is responsible for conducting a review of the project and consulting with the other agencies concerned with the resources affected by the project.
 Section 15065 of the guidelines that guide CEQA implementation requires a finding of significance if a project has the potential to “reduce the number or restrict the range of a rare or endangered plant or animal.”
 Species that are eligible for listing as rare, threatened, or endangered but are not so listed are given the same protection as those species that are officially listed with the State.
 However, once significant effects are identified, the lead agency has the option to require mitigation for effects through changes in the project or to decide that overriding considerations, such as overriding social or economic considerations, make mitigation infeasible (CEQA § 21002).
-In the latter case, projects may be approved that cause significant environmental damage, such as destruction of endangered species, their habitat, or their continued existence.
+In the latter case, projects may be approved that cause significant environmental damage, such as destruction of endangered species, their habitat, or Start Printed Page 8886their continued existence.
 Protection of listed species through CEQA is, therefore, dependent upon the discretion of the agency involved.

 The California Endangered Species Act (CESA) affords the riparian brush rabbit some conservation benefits.
 The State of California listed the riparian brush rabbit as an endangered species in May 1994.
 Although the CESA provides a measure of protection to the subspecies, resulting in the formulation of mitigation measures to reduce or offset impacts for any projects proposed in riparian brush rabbit habitat, this law has not adequately prevented the ongoing loss of riparian forest.
 Riparian forests outside of the Park are important for recovery implementation to succeed, as neither the riparian brush rabbit nor the riparian woodrat can be recovered on Park lands alone (Service 1997).